Shiny-Ladybug/florr-auto-afk/README.md

 ## Changelog

+* 2025-05-11

+  Fix starting point issue, update GUI and change the notify mp3 audio, notify and press 'ready' when server close or afk fail

 * 2025-05-04

   If you turn on SaveTrainableDataset in Settings > Advanced, program will save the dataset to `./train` folder, I'm welcomed to receive those datasets to improve the AFK model